-This body of work is about where I live, nature and the river, I first started doing work on my closest neighbourhood in 2012 with ‘Purses from the river Medway’.
+A project about nature and the river.
+I first started doing work on my local area in 2012 with ‘Purses from the river Medway’.

-I live and work at Allington Lock, where the upper reaches of the tidal Medway meet the river, here the Saxons, on their journey to Rochester, came down through Lock wood and crossed the river on foot at low tide, they would have witnessed the same river bed of mud and rock as I do today.
+I live and work at Allington Lock, where the upper reaches off the tidal Medway meet the river, this is where the Saxons crossed the riverbed at low tide journeying to Rochester.
+Today we witness the same river bed of mud and rock where they walked.

-Riverbanks offer a transient existence, the river is a boundary, a lawless zone on the fringes of society with it’s own community.
-I have collected stories from people who live on or by the river.
+Riverbanks offer a transient existence, the river a boundary, a lawless zone on the fringes of society with temporary communities, who’s stories I collect.

-When the Medway is in flood, the banks break in Maidstone town centre, the flow is fast and menacing, and the river changes in colour from grey to green to brown.
+When the Medway is in flood, the banks break in Maidstone town centre, the fast flow is menacing, the river changes in colour from grey to green to brown.
 Amongst this turmoil everyday objects and fabric gets swept into the river, evidence of human lives.

-As the ‘River girl’ I pretend to be someone else, I made a small likeness of myself and attached her to my dress.
-Together we submerged hundreds of tiny dresses into the river and left them for weeks.
+As the ‘River girl’ I attached a small likeness of myself to my dress.
+Together we submerged hundreds of tiny dresses into the river Medway and left them for weeks.
 When we hauled out our bounty, mud and river life had collected in the bundles of dresses from the ebb and flow of the tide at the Lock.

-Ringlestone hall is a plain and vacant building close to the banks of the Medway river, it is a quiet space, with warm coloured floor boards.
-Here the ‘River girl’ and her puppet performed with an entangled mass of branches and miniature dresses.
-I play with the idea of the viewer slipping from watching me to watching the puppet, I put my energy into the animated object, she is part of my character and so there is a double magic, the puppet and the puppeteer together, acting out their task.
+Later at Ringlestone Hall, a quiet, vacant building close to the banks of the Medway river the ‘River girl’ and her puppet perform on warm coloured floor boards, moving amongst an entangled mass of branches and miniature dresses.
+Playing with the viewers vision, slipping from watching River girl to puppet, energy in passed to the animated object, the puppet becomes part of her character, there is a double kind of magic, the puppet and the puppeteer together, acting out their task.

-My creativity and identity is immersed in my attachment to the Lock and river, this work marks my time in this place and the value I put on locality.
-How will my work be found and my life on the Lock remembered in the future and connect with those who have gone before?
+My creativity and identity is immersed in this river and it’s Lock.
+The work marks my time at this place and the value I put on locality and the connection with those who have gone before.